-Welcome to VeggieConverter, this Vegan Ground Beef Substitute recipe is one of my most popular posts.
+Welcome to VeggieConverter!
+Vegan Ground Beef Substitute is one of my most popular recipe posts.

 So, if you’re new to the site, please see my About Me Page to learn more about me, my family and VeggieConverter.
 Two of my favorite recipes to use “Ground Beef” with are Spaghetti with Meat Sauce and Slow Cooker Vegan Chili.